 The United Arab Emirates (UAE) a monarchy on the Arabian Peninsula on the Persian Gulf established in 1971.
-Its simple name is “Emirates”.
-It is bordered by Saudi Arabia on the south, Oman on the east, Iran on the north, and Qatar on the west.
+Its simple name is “Emirates.”
+Saudi Arabia borders it on the south.
+Oman is on the east.
+Iran borders it on the north, and Qatar on the west.
 The estimated population is 9.3 million where only 1.5 million are UAE citizens and 7.9 million are foreign expats.

-The UAE’s legal system follows both the Islamic Shari’a Law and a civil code with a Constitution, federal laws and regulations.
+The UAE’s legal system follows two standards.
+First, it uses the Islamic Shari’a Law.
+Second, it has implemented and a civil code with a Constitution, federal laws and regulations.

 UAE corporations have many benefits including:

-• No Corporate or Income Taxes: UAE corporations only need to pay income tax if their industry is foreign banks, oil and gas.
+• No Corporate or Income Taxes: UAE corporations only pay income tax in specific industries; foreign banks, oil and gas.
 Otherwise, corporations are exempt from taxation.
 However, U.S. citizens and those residing in countries who tax worldwide income must report all income to their tax authorities.

-• No Capital Gains Tax: The UAE does not tax capital gains, which is good for real estate investors and others normally subject to this tax.
+• No Capital Gains Tax: The UAE does not tax capital gains.
+This is especially is good for real estate investors and others normally subject to this tax.

-• No VAT or Sales Tax: There is no Value Added Tax (VAT) or any sales taxes in the UAE.
+• Reasonable VAT or Sales Tax: The UAE has a reasonable Value Added Tax (VAT) or sales taxes since 2018.

 • Free Trade Zones: The UAE has several Free Trade Zones that can allow 100% foreign ownership and in a zero taxation regime